PitCoder/DataMining/README.md

 #### Decision Tree Generation

+> Once the setup has been defined its corresponding decision tree will be generated.
+The information display within the tree provide helpful information of the data selected.

 <p align="center">
   <img src="https://github.com/PitCoder/DataMining/blob/master/Img/tree_gen.png" alt="Tree Generation"/>
 </p>

 #### Detailed Report Generation

+> Finally, the user has the option to generate a more detailed report of the ID3 generation process, all generated data during ID3 creation will be send from the server and it will be displayed in the client's size on a log.

 <p align="center">
   <img src="https://github.com/PitCoder/DataMining/blob/master/Img/report.png" alt="Report Generation"/>